 Whether it’s work or family related stress, foot doctors have formulated strategic plans of action for sufferers.
 In fact, they recommend light walking to help clear the mind and rejuvenate the body.
 With walking, you can easily lower your stress levels in minutes.
 You can also strengthen your muscles and feet, which can help tackle the symptoms of PF.
 Unless you are at a point where the plantar fasciitis prevents you from being fully mobile, walking is the a great way to tackle both issues with one stone.
 Not only does walking exercise every muscle in the body, it also helps increase cardiovascular performance as well.
 With no cure available for PF, these are highly recommended “steps” you and your loved ones can take to prevent PF from taking over your lives.

 For more information on stress and its impact on PF, simply contact us today.
-We are also an industry leader in orthotics and have helped many people tackle PF and regain their lives again.
+We are also an industry leader in orthotics and orthotic shoes and have helped many people tackle PF and regain their lives again.

 Other articles of interest

 How orthotics help with knee pain